 During a campaign stop in Iowa last month, Clinton told supporters that there is a stigma associated with talking about addiction, especially heroin, that needs to be addressed.
 That stigma needs to end if any progress is going to be made.
 Clinton said she did not expect addiction to be one of her campaign’s main focuses when she first started running, but now realizes it’s an important issue for Americans, along with mental health issues and suicide.

-A recent study done by the Centers For Disease Control show that deaths related to heroin use have doubled in many states, with a 39 percent increase in deaths nationwide.
-This recent epidemic has prompted many to question the effectiveness of drug treatment in the U.S., as well overall accessibility to effective treatment methods.
+A recent study done by the Centers For Disease Control shows that deaths related to heroin use have doubled in many states, with a 39 percent increase in deaths nationwide.
+This recent epidemic has prompted many to question the effectiveness of drug treatment in the U.S., as well as overall accessibility to effective treatment methods.

-For example, addiction treatment using medications such as methadone or buprenorphine are viewed by medical professionals as valuable tools for opioid recovery, but the majority of people who need treatment are unable to receive these medications.
+For example, addiction treatment using medications such as methadone or buprenorphine is viewed by medical professionals as valuable tools for opioid recovery, but the majority of people who need treatment are unable to receive these medications.